Thank you for coming to the school website to read what school will look like for you when you return.

 Are we still doing lots of handwashing?

 Yes, this is similar to before.
-You will have tissues on your desk, access to hand sanitiser, hand wash wipes and also be doing a lot of hand washing.
+You will have tissues available in class, access to hand sanitiser, hand wash wipes and also be doing a lot of hand washing.
 As well as sinks in the toilets we have 2 hand sanitiser units on the playground and the sinks in the classrooms can also be used.
 It is important to stick to the 20 second rule we had before to make sure our hands are really clean.
 If you need to cough or sneeze you have tissues on your desk and if not cough or sneeze into your elbow.
 There will be a special bin in the classroom just for dirty tissues.

 What do I do if I hear the fire alarm?

 If you hear the fire alarm, it means there could be a fire or it is a fire drill.
 If this happened, you would do exactly the same as we have done so many times before and go outside through the nearest exit and line up with your group on the yard.
 When we come back into school we will make sure one class is safely back in class before another class follows them into school to try and keep everyone apart.
-We will practise this in the first few weeks back at school.
+We will practice this in the first few weeks back at school.

 How can I help keep my class clean and tidy?